Ops226/kx-packet-inspector/docs/system-architecture.md

 1.  **Framing & Initial Processing (`MsgConn_Dispatch`):** All incoming `gs2c` raw byte streams first enter [`MsgConn_Dispatch`](raw_decompilations/smsg/MsgConn_Dispatch.c).
 This function is responsible for reading from the network ring buffer, identifying message frames, and performing initial processing (decryption, decompression) to yield plaintext messages.
 This also includes the initial connection handshake handled by functions like [`MsgConn_ClientRecvEncrypt.c`](raw_decompilations/smsg/MsgConn_ClientRecvEncrypt.c).
 Once framed, individual messages are then passed to [`Msg::DispatchStream`](raw_decompilations/smsg/Msg_DispatchStream.c) for further processing.

+*   **High-Level Dispatchers:**
+    *   [`GcSrv::Dispatch`](raw_decompilations/smsg/GcSrv_Dispatch.c): A top-level dispatcher for commands originating from the game server's perspective, often leading to client-side actions or even outgoing packets.
+    *   [`GcGameCmd::Handler`](raw_decompilations/cmsg/GcGameCmd_Handler.c): A central handler for "Game Commands" that manages the lifecycle of the `GcGameCmd` system and can process incoming raw data.

 2.  **Dispatch Type Evaluation:** For each message, `Msg::DispatchStream` retrieves its `Handler Info` structure.
 A key field in this structure is the "Dispatch Type" (`HandlerInfo+0x10`), which dictates the processing path:
     *   **Dispatch Type `0` (Generic Path):** For most packets.
 Leads to schema-driven parsing.
     *   **Dispatch Type `1` (Fast Path):** For high-frequency packets like `SMSG_AGENT_UPDATE_BATCH` (0x0001).
 This path uses hardcoded logic for performance.